-The 2740 is a highly reliable, single vacuum column, digital magnetic tape drive which reads and writes data in ANSI and IBM compatible formats using either NRZI or phase encoded (PE) methods.
-Data may be recorded on 7- or 9-track tapes at 12.5, 18.75, 25, 37.5 or 45 inches per second (ips).
-The 2740 can read 7- or 9-track tapes recorded on any other ANSI or IBM compatible tape unit; conversely, any such unit can read tapes recorded on the 2740.
+The 2750 is a highly reliable, dual vacuum column, digital magnetic tape drive which reads and writes data in ANSI and IBM compatible formats using either NRZI or phase encoded (PE) methods.
+Data may be recorded on 7- or 9-track tapes at 25, 37.5, 45, or 75 inches per second (ips).
+The 2750 can read 7- or 9-track tapes recorded on any other ANSI or IBM compatible tape unit; conversely, any such unit can read tapes recorded on the 2750.
 Up to four tape units can be daisy-chained and individually addressed by the same external controller.

 The magnetic tape unit may be equipped with a single gap read/write head or a dual gap, simultaneous read and write head.
-A separate erase head is mounted ahead of the write head except on ready-only tape units.
+A separate crase head is mounted ahead of the write head except on read-only tape units.